pingcap/docs-cn/br/use-br-command-line-tool.md

 >
 > Restoring system tables might cause more compatibility issues.
 To avoid unexpected issues, **DO NOT** restore system tables in the production environment.

-### Decrypt data during restore
+### Decrypt data during restore (experimental feature)

+> **Warning:**
+>
+> This is still an experimental feature.
+It is **NOT** recommended that you use it in the production environment.

 After encrypting the backup data, you need to pass in the corresponding decryption parameters to restore the data.
 You need to ensure that the decryption parameters and encryption parameters are consistent.
 If the decryption algorithm or key is incorrect, the data cannot be restored.

 The following is an example of decrypting the backup data: